grasskode/icebox/README.md

 python icebox.py freeze <path>
 ```

-> A locally overwritten frozen file can be refrozen.
+> :warning: A locally overwritten frozen file can be refrozen.
 This will replace the remote contents with the overwritten data.

 ### Thaw